Radford Studio Center

 Radford Studio Center, alternatively CBS Studio Center, is a television and film studio located in the Studio City district in the San Fernando Valley of Los Angeles, California, United States.
 The lot has 18 sound stages from 7000 to 25000 sqft, 220000 sqft of office space, and 223 dressing rooms.
 The triangular site is bisected by the Los Angeles River.
-In 2021, ViacomCBS (which in now Paramount Global), the parent company of CBS, sold Studio Center to real estate investment companies Hackman Capital Partners and Square Mile Capital Management.
+In 2021, ViacomCBS (later Paramount Global and currently known as Paramount Skydance Corporation), the parent company of CBS, sold Studio Center to real estate investment companies Hackman Capital Partners and Square Mile Capital Management.

 ViacomCBS also previously had ownership of two other studios in the area: CBS Television City and Columbia Square.